seanblanchfield/blog/current/_posts/2026-07-22-you-cant-fake-ai-native.md

 > 1. *Longevity:* it has zero turnover of intellectual capital.
 >
 > This competes with Accenture the way Accenture competed with the typing pool.

+## What this is worth

+The most visible data point on what the market pays for compounding intelligence infrastructure is Palantir, currently trading at around 60x revenue.
+Palantir is a legitimate outlier — defence contracts, a decade of patient capital, and a devoted retail investor following all inflate that number in ways that don't generalise.
+So discount it aggressively.
+Apply an 80% haircut to strip out those circumstances entirely.
+You're still at 12x revenue.

+That residual isn't an accident.
+It reflects what investors pay for a business where the core delivery infrastructure gets better with every engagement — where accumulated context compounds into a moat that a new entrant can't buy or replicate.
+PwC's deals practice described it plainly in 2025: the companies commanding premium exits are those "building data moats that compound over time," specifically those generating "proprietary context that makes AI better over time in ways competitors can't easily replicate."

+An AI-native deployment company whose agent fleet is the delivery layer — and whose agents accumulate client context, workflow knowledge, and domain expertise with every engagement — is not priced as a services business.
+It is priced as infrastructure.
+The 12x floor, even after every Palantir-specific discount has been applied, is the market telling you something about what that distinction is worth.

 ## What we're building